anyafp/ece4960/_labs/lab3.md

 <p align="left"><img src="../../images/lab3/roll-freq.png" height="600" width="600"></p>

 To get the FFT of the pitch and roll data, I used T = 0.00345s, Fs = 290Hz.
 From observing the frequency response, there is no obvious spike in amplitude at any one frequency as one would suspect with taps on the IMU.
-This is because there is an niternal low-pass filter activated that makes the filters out the taps on the IMU.
+This is because there is an internal low-pass filter activated that makes the filters out the taps on the IMU.

 ### Gyroscope